opsone-ch/documentation/services/website.rst

 wordpress
 ^^^^^^^^^

 - nginx with ModSecurity WAF, core rule set and Wordpress compatible white/blacklists
 - PHP 7.2
 - MariaDB 10.x with database, user, and grants
 - PHP and nginx settings adjusted to Wordpress requirements
 - WP-CLI installed and available by using the ``wp`` command
+- wp-cron.php is called every 5 minutes over CLI

+.. hint:: Please disable the built in HTTP call to wp-cron.php by setting ``define('DISABLE_WP_CRON', true);``.
+This additional call is not necessary and will lower the load of your system.

 php71
 ^^^^^